Zixuan-YU/Zixuan-YU-CV/README.md

 ## Three fun facts about me
 1. I have a cute cat and his name is Mango.
 He is really timid and refuses to be hugged by anyone except me.
-2. I love flowers and I will grab a bunch of flower every time I went to supermarket.
+2. I love flowers and I will grab a bunch of flower every time I go to supermarket.
 3. My parents had always wanted me to become a physician.
 They were not so pleased when I told them I was trying to apply for master programs in public health instead of medicine.
 However, their attitudes changed when I was accepted by JHSPH.